ZeroElectric/Raylib-CSharp-Vinculum/README.md

   - The `RayMath` helper methods have been translated into C#, this makes the code pretty fast, but if the same method exists under `System.Numerics` you should use that instead, because the .Net CLR treats things under System.Numerics special, and optimizes it better.

 ### **I ran the Example project in a profiler.
 What are all these `sbyte[]` arrays being allocated?**
-  - A pool of `sbyte[]` are allocated for string marshalling purposes, to avoid runtime allocations.
+  - A pool of `sbyte[]` arrays are allocated for string marshalling purposes, to avoid runtime allocations.

 ### TIP: You might want to use the `global using directive` to create aliases like the following to make C# code function more like the raylib C examples.
   ```csharp